tghaffari/BookWorm/README.md

 - User can save books to their library and decide if they want to save it to their read bookshelf or to-read bookshelf.
 If saved to their read bookshelf, user can enter a completed date.
 - User can view the books saved to their library.
 - User can view their recently saved books on their home screen.
+- User can save a quote from their finished books.
+- User can view all saved quotes.

 ## Preview